-4.1 Comprehensive and robust monitoring forms part of the people-friendly streets programme to measure the impacts of interventions on cycle and motor traffic movement.
+- 4.1 Comprehensive and robust monitoring forms part of the people-friendly streets programme to measure the impacts of interventions on cycle and motor traffic movement.
 The impacts of schemes on safety and security as well as environmental factors such as air quality have been measured.
-Monitoring also allows us to track how each scheme is performing against objectives derived from the policies outlined in section 3: these include the reduction of motor traffic volumes (which in part will contribute to net zero carbon objectives), a reduction in the number of speeding vehicles

-- (to reduce road danger) and an increase in cycling (to meet public health aims and reduce obesity rates).
-The results of any monitoring are here considered as part of the decision-making process on the Canonbury East LTN measures. - 4.2 The full interim and pre-consultation monitoring reports are available at Appendix 8 and 9 of this report.
+Monitoring also allows us to track how each scheme is performing against objectives derived from the policies outlined in section 3: these include the reduction of motor traffic volumes (which in part will contribute to net zero carbon objectives), a reduction in the number of speeding vehicles (to reduce road danger) and an increase in cycling (to meet public health aims and reduce obesity rates).
+The results of any monitoring are here considered as part of the decision-making process on the Canonbury West LTN measures. - 4.2 The full interim and pre-consultation monitoring reports are available at Appendix 8 and 9 of this report.
 Both reports are also publicly available on the council's website.

-Interim monitoring report for the Canonbury East Low Traffic Neighbourhood
+Interim monitoring report for the Canonbury West Low Traffic Neighbourhood

-- 4.3 As part of the monitoring strategy baseline data was collected before implementation of the Low Traffic Neighbourhood in July 2020 and again collected in February 2021 to produce an 'interim monitoring report'.
-The data collection includes traffic counts and air quality monitoring within the LTN and on surrounding main roads. - 4.4 The interim monitoring report was published in May 2021 and is included as Appendix 8 of this report.
-The report showed that the project is having the intended impacts in the area of reducing motorised traffic across internal roads (-78%) in line with through traffic restrictions, reducing levels of speeding on internal roads (-88%) while air quality has improved in line with borough trends as levels of nitrogen dioxide have fallen. - 4.5 There has been no significant impact on London Fire Brigade response times, or on antisocial behaviour and crime rates. - 4.6 Cycling had however decreased by 28% on the internal roads, which was likely to be due to lockdown and seasonal differences between the baseline (July 2020) and the interim counts (February 2021).
-The pre-consultation counts detailed in the section below provide a more comparable picture of cycling levels, as they are taken a year later, in the same month of the year as the baseline. - 4.7 Overall, across boundary roads, there has been a negligible change in motorised traffic of -10% (traffic levels fluctuate by up to 10% daily, so any change of 10% or less is considered to be negligible).
-On average, motorised traffic volumes have changed on New North Road (+ 7%), Balls Pond Road (+7%), Essex Road, (+5% and -3% at two different locations), Southgate Road (-13% and -49% at two different locations) and Baring Street (-8%).
-Average speeds have seen a negligible change.
+- 4.3 As part of the monitoring strategy baseline data was collected before implementation of the Low Traffic Neighbourhood in July 2020 and again collected in June 2021 to produce an 'interim monitoring report'.
+The data collection includes traffic counts and air quality monitoring within the LTN and on surrounding main roads. - 4.4 The independently produced interim monitoring report was published in October 2021 and is included as Appendix 8 of this report.
+This report was superseded in November 2021 by Appendix 9, the pre-consultation monitoring report and therefore results are summarised below for consideration in this decision.
+The report showed that the project is having the intended impacts in the area of reducing motorised traffic across internal roads (-46%) in line with through traffic restrictions, reducing levels of speeding on internal roads (-12%) while air quality was in line with borough trends as levels of nitrogen dioxide have fallen. - 4.5 There has been no significant impact on London Fire Brigade response times, or on antisocial behaviour and crime rates. - 4.6 Cycling increased by 58% internal roads and overall increased at 30% of sites.
+The greatest cycling increase was on Canonbury Square, which saw a 241% increase in the westbound direction. - 4.7 Overall, across boundary roads, total volumes of motorised traffic fell by 14%.
+Traffic on St Paul's Road rose by 15%, however, traffic fell on both Canonbury Road (-42%) and Essex Road (-9%), so there may have been other factors affecting traffic flow on these roads.
+Average speeds saw a negligible change.

-Pre-consultation monitoring report for the Canonbury East Low Traffic Neighbourhood
+Pre-consultation monitoring report for the Canonbury West Low Traffic Neighbourhood